rochars/wavefile/README.md

 ### If you are using this lib as a dependency:

 - The **CommonJS** is the dist file used by Node.
 It is served in the "main" field of package.json.
-It includes all the sources but no dependencies.
-Dependencies will be imported from the **node_modules** folder.
 This is the source you are running when you **npm install wavefile**.

 - The **UMD** module is compatible with Node, AMD and browsers.
 It is served in the "browser" field of package.json.
-It includes all dependencies.
 This file is not compiled/minified as it may be used by module bundlers.
 Compilation/minification should be up to the bundler consuming this file.

 - The **compiled dist** is browser-only and should be the one served by CDNs.
-It includes all the dependencies.
 It is used in the "unpkg" and "jsdelivr" fields of package.json.

-- The **ES6 dist** is **wavefile.js**, served as "es2015" in package.json.
-It includes all the dependencies.
+- The **ES6 dist** is **./dist/wavefile.js**, served as "es2015" in package.json.
 It is not compiled/minified.

 - **./index.js** is served as "module" in package.json.
-It should be used by systems that support ES modules and are aware of Node's module path resolution (a module bundler, for instance).
-This should be the entry point for bundlers in most cases - this will avoid code duplication in the case of shared dependencies (as opposed to using "browser" as the entry point).
+This should be the entry point for bundlers.

 If your module bundler is using "browser" as the entry point **your dist should work the same** but will be a larger file.